Privacy

 Our website uses first-party and third-party cookies for several purposes.

 Third-party cookies used on our website are mainly for understanding how the website performs, and how you interact with our website.
+This includes the Google Analytics plugin used on the United2Act website, which helps us measure website traffic and usage patterns, such as which pages are visited, how users move through the site and how the site may be improved.
+Non-essential cookies, including analytics cookies, will only be used where required consent has been obtained.
 You can see what they are used for, and choose whether you consent to these cookies.

 Managing cookies